nlrhmn04-dev/Hardware-Engineering-Portfolio/velocity-training-device/README.md

 Real-time barbell velocity measurement system using IMU sensor fusion.

 ## Overview
-Weight-lifting device using ESP32 and MPU6050 IMU to measure barbell velocity, validated through camera analysis.
+Weight-lifting device to measure velocity loss on free-weight, pulley, and machine exercises, using ESP32 and LSM6DSO IMU.

 ## System Architecture